 Program Evaluation Activities

 At DOE, the implementation of evaluation and evidence-building actions is embedded as part of the planning and execution efforts of each of the program and functional offices.
-For more, refer to the DOE Program and Functional Offices Evaluation/Evidence-Building Activities, FY 2022 Evaluation Plan, and Learning Agenda Information Paper.
+For more, refer to the DOE Program and Functional Offices Evaluation/Evidence-Building Activities, FY 2023 Evaluation Plan, Learning Agenda and Capacity Assessment Information Paper.

 - DOE G 120.1-5, Guidelines for Performance Measurement